zionsg/ZnZend/README.md

 [![Build Status](https://secure.travis-ci.org/zionsg/ZnZend.png?branch=master)](https://travis-ci.org/zionsg/ZnZend)

-Zend Framework 2 module containing helpers and base classes for my projects.
+Zend Framework 2 module containing helpers and base classes for my projects at intzone.com.

 ## Introduction

-This is an attempt to build up a Zend Framework 2 module containing revamps of the helpers and base classes I used for my Zend Framework 1 projects
+This is a Zend Framework 2 module containing revamps of the helpers and base classes I used for my Zend Framework 1 projects.

 ## Requirements